isu95ill/Chatwidget/README.md

 # Chatwidget
-modification of n8n chat widget
+modification of n8n chat widget.
+Call from CSS editor in Wordpress.